 More than 3 in 4 travellers agree that their smartphones are very important, even critical

-Analytics are extremely valuable in understanding your potential clients and what motivates them either to purchase your travel products or not to.
-Studies show, for example, that travellers choose hotels based on price, online reviews, videos and pictures posted online, proximity to key attractions, and proximity to transport options.
-You need to have this information, so take some time to learn how your analytics work.
+Analytics are valuable in understanding potential clients and what motivates them to either purchase your travel products or not.
+Studies show that travellers choose hotels based on price, online reviews, videos and pictures posted online, proximity to key attractions, and proximity to transport options.
+You need this info to refine and polish the client experience.

 Consumers are choosing experiences over stuff… experience is the new branding.

-Once you know your client, your marketing efforts need to follow suit.
-The right content can evoke emotion, and emotion is at the heart of experiential travel.
-It makes sense then to invest heavily in visual images to appeal to your prospective client.
+Marketing to your client must take its cue from the knowledge you’ve built of that client.
+The right content will evoke emotion in a very personal, direct way, which sits at the heart of experiential travel.
+It makes sense then to invest heavily in visual imagery to appeal to your prospective client.
 The more vivid the visual, the greater the impact.
-Video is now a staple in any marketing campaign – particularly effective with its moving images and sound.
+And remember: moving images move audiences.

-Use the stories told by your own satisfied clients – this is the ultimate source of trust that travellers seek: word of mouth.
-Humanise your brand, get creative and interactive with your storytelling, so people can visualise themselves experiencing your offerings.
+Use the stories told by satisfied clients – this is the ultimate trustworthy source: word-of-mouth accounts of other travellers.
+Humanise your brand, get creative and interactive with your storytelling, so they can visualise themselves experiencing your offerings.

-Travel products beware: crisp sheets and a firm pillow on a bed are just not enough.
-It’s an experience the modern traveller wants.
-Personalised, memorable experiences sold with the digital imperative in mind and promoted with emotive, interactive travel content..
-Provide your clients with the priceless currency of memorable travel experiences.
+Travel products beware: crisp sheets and firm pillows are just not enough.
+Modern travellers want personalised, memorable experiences, sold with the digital imperative in mind, promoted with emotive, interactive travel content..
+Transform yourself into a trader in the priceless currency of memorable travel experiences.